Ferret-san/Data-Science-Project/README.md

 # Data-Science-Project
-Notebooks and Essay used for a class project in collaboration with Owen Farthing
+Notebooks and Essay used for a class project in collaboration with Owen Farthing.
+The Essay can be found at the root of the directory, and the presentation can be found inside of the sourc_code folder as a pdf.

 Linkedins: